Skip to Content

 • Technology to end drunk driving is now at hand, supposedly, like it was 10 years ago.
 (Government Technology)

-• Publicly funded transit projects aren't alone: The price tag for the privately funded Brightline rail connection between Los Angeles and Las Vegas just rose by $5.5 billion due to labor and construction costs (Railway Age).
+• Publicly-funded transit projects aren't the only ones getting more expensive: The price tag for the privately funded Brightline rail connection between Los Angeles and Las Vegas just rose by $5.5 billion due to labor and construction costs (Railway Age).
 Maybe privatization isn't all it's cracked up to be.

 • Smart Cities Dive describes how Boston and Massachusetts fixed a transit system prone to lateness and derailments.